speechbrain/speechbrain/recipes/REAL-M/sisnr-estimation/README.md

 # The Blind SI-SNR estimation recipe

-* The goal of this recipe is to train a neural network to be able to estimate the scale-invariant source-to-noise ratio (SI-SNR) from the separated signals.
+* The goal of this recipe is to train a neural network to be able to estimate the scale-invariant signal-to-noise ratio (SI-SNR) from the separated signals.

 * This model is developed to estimate source separation performance on the REAL-M dataset which consists of real life mixtures.